gordienko-dmitry/region_analyzer/README.md

 This is rest API for analyze citizens data.
 We have strong rules for citizen fields, you can read it below.

+## REALIZATION
+This API maked with async technology.
+For web-server used aiohttp package, for postgresql used asyncpg package.

 ## DEPOYMENT
 If you use ubuntu 18 you can do this actions:
 ```